-During both training and emergency incident response, radio communications shall be established and maintained between both the manned and unmanned aircraft (team?
-Pilot?).
+During both training and scheduled flights, radio communications shall be established and maintained between both the manned and unmanned aircraft.

 Typically, all Air Operations communications (manned and unmanned) take place on the assigned Air Ops channel.
 For example, an Air Operations channel is assigned to emergency response incidents that occur within Maricopa County.